arcnetdev/Arcnet-Simple-Format/README.md

 //the millisecods typel will be converted in date like DD/MM/YY

 <input type="text" data-format="telefone" /><br>
-//the string typel will be converted in phone number like (XX) XXXX-XXXX
+//the string typed will be converted in phone number like (XX) XXXX-XXXX

 <input type="text" data-format="celular" /><br>
-//the string typel will be converted in cellphone number like (XX) XXXX-XXXX OR (XX) XXXXX-XXXX
+//the string typed will be converted in cellphone number like (XX) XXXX-XXXX OR (XX) XXXXX-XXXX

+<input type="text" data-format="cep" /><br>
+//the string typed will be converted in brazil zip code(cep) like XXXXX-XXX
 ```

 ###Mask using data-format-realtime attribute